European shares advance even as Spanish stocks take election hit

 By Kit Rees

-LONDON Dec 21 European shares gained ground on Monday, buoyed by carmaker Volkswagen and telecoms equipment manufacturer Ericsson, although an inconclusive Spanish election result hit the Madrid market.
+LONDON Dec 21 European shares edged higher on Monday, buoyed by gains in carmaker Volkswagen and telecoms equipment manufacturer Ericsson, although an inconclusive result in Spain's election hit the country's stocks.

-Spain's top-share IBEX 35 index fell 2.1 percent, while Spanish 10-year government bond yields hit one-month highs after the election.
+Spain's top-share IBEX 35 index fell to trade down 1.8 percent, while Spanish 10-year government bond yields hit one-month highs after the election.

 "Having been prepared for negativity after Spain, other indexes have shrugged it off.
 Volumes are low and the holiday exodus is beginning, so we're seeing reasonable moves on low volumes today," said Mark Priest, sales trader at ETX Capital.

+Last week European shares retreated after a post-U.S. Federal Reserve interest rate hike rally, weighed down by weak oil prices and a fall in supermarket group Casino's share price.

+On Monday Casino rejected a report from research firm Muddy Waters, founded by short-seller Carson Block, that said the French retailer was one of the most "overvalued" companies it had come across.
+Its share price advanced by 0.3 percent.

-Swedish telecom equipment maker Ericsson soared 6.7 percent, after settling a dispute with Apple over patent licensing, positioning the stock for its biggest daily gain since July 2014.
+Swedish telecom equipment maker Ericsson soared 7.3 percent, topping the FTSEurofirst index, after settling a dispute with Apple over patent licensing, positioning the stock for its biggest daily gain since July 2014.

-Volkswagen also rose 2.7 percent.
-The company said it plans to limit the time staff can remain in certain roles in order to improve oversight at the company, which in September said it had cheated U.S. emissions tests.
+German carmaker Volkswagen plans to limit the time staff can remain in certain roles in order to improve oversight at the company which said in September it had cheated U.S. emissions tests.

+The California Air Resources Board said it was extending a deadline to approve or reject a diesel emissions repair plan submitted by the company, while the man who headed Ferrari's Formula One team until 2014, Stefano Domenicali, could be appointed as the new chief executive of VW's Italian brand Lamborghini.

 "Volkswagen have been playing down the impact of the scandal ...
 I think there will still be volatility moving forward, but if they are addressing the situation moving forward, there will be a light at the end of the tunnel," ETX Capital's Priest said.